 Luckily, getting to the Makarska Riviera is pretty easy as the region isn’t far from Split Airport, the main airport in this part of Croatia.
-There’s numerous buses per day from Split to the towns of Makarska Riviera, and there’s bus connections from other parts of Croatia too.
+There’s numerous buses per day from Split to the towns of the Makarska Riviera, and there’s bus connections from other parts of Croatia too.

 Where should I fly to to reach the Makarska Riviera?